Resources

 What is the Distributed Disaggregated Chassis (DDC)?

-Distributed Disaggregated Chassis (DDC) is an innovative networking architecture for building large-scale routing systems that delivers similar functionality as traditional monolithic routers but with better scalability and flexibility.
-DDC introduces two key innovations: the disaggregation of software and hardware components and the ability of a network operating system (NOS) to unify dozens of distributed white boxes in order to operate as a single network entity.
+Distributed Disaggregated Chassis (DDC) is an innovative networking architecture for building large-scale routing systems.
+DDC delivers similar functionality as traditional monolithic routers but with better scalability and flexibility.
+DDC introduces two key innovations: the disaggregation of software and hardware components and the ability of a network operating system (NOS) to unify dozens of distributed white boxes to operate as a single network entity.

 Why do service providers need a Distributed Disaggregated Chassis?